You have turned-in this assignment. You can review the lesson and see your previous answers.

 Most of the housing in the area is in the middle course.

-For Task 3, how effectively can 3D present data and inform our conclusions?
-You may have expressed similar opinions to Alex who found that the 3D visualisation of georeferenced data shows that CSA increases with distance from the source.
+You may have expressed similar opinions to Alex who found that the 3D visualization of georeference data shows that CSA increases with distance from the source.

 Other attributes such as velocity and discharge seem to show a similar pattern.

-Aisha comments that layers of secondary data, such as flood risk or historical maps, helps to make links between datasets, changes in river management can be spotted, and you can identify anomalies and suggest explanations.
+Aisha comments that layers of secondary data, such as flood risk or historical maps helps to make links between data sets, changes in river management can be spotted and you can identify anomalies and suggest explanations.

 Excellent work.

-We've really developed our 3D GIS knowledge and skills, and that's gonna be very useful for physical geography fieldwork, and it's that kind of deliberate practise that can help to make our use of GIS more fluent.
+We've really developed our 3D GIS knowledge and skills, and that's gonna be very useful for physical geography fieldwork, and it's that kind of deliberate practice that can help to make our use of GIS more fluent.

-It can use attributes including bearings data to create proportional, orientated symbols.
+It can use attributes including bearings data to create proportional orientated symbols.

-So we found out how to use some very useful and powerful 3D GIS tools for fieldwork data.
+So we found out how to use some very useful and powerful 3D GIS tools for field work data.

 So well done.